OrbisWeb3/orbisdb/README.md

 As you can see plugins can use `hooks` and expose `routes`:

 - **Hooks**: Those hooks are being called during the lifecycle of a stream within OrbisDB.
 Sometimes **before** the indexing (`validate` and `add_metadata` hooks) in order to enhance the stream with additional metadata or validate a stream against rules specified by the plugin or **after** the indexing (`post_process` hook) to perform specific actions (such as trigger an email notification).
 The `generate` hook can even be used to create Ceramic streams automatically.
 Plugin developers can have their plugin perform any action they want within those hooks.
 - **Routes**: Plugins can expose their own routes which can be used as API endpoints or even HTML pages.
-For example, the `csv-uploader` plugin is exposing a simple HTML route to display a **Select file** button to have users upload their CSV file.
+For example, the `csv-uploader` plugin exposes a simple HTML route to display a **Select file** button to have users upload their CSV file.

 The `hooks` and `routes` must be initiated in the `init()` function the same way we do in the example above.